openequella/openequella.github.io/guides/HarvesterProfileConfigurationGuide.md

 The configurable LORAX Settings are:
 * Username/ Password—enter the username and password used to access the repository.
-* Only check Live EQUELLA resources—is selected by default and scans your EQUELLA Institution for Live resources to ensure that duplicates are not harvested.
+* Only check Live openEQUELLA resources—is selected by default and scans your openEQUELLA Institution for Live resources to ensure that duplicates are not harvested.
 Uncheck the box to include non-live resources (e.g. Draft, Archived) in the checking process.
 * Harvest Learning Objects—is selected by default.
 Uncheck the box to exclude learning objects in the harvest.
 * Harvest Resources—is un-selected by default.
 Select the box to include resources in the harvest.